haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-# From BPEE0, 1F6643:
+# From BPEE0, 28CF36:
-trainerbattle 06 "LILA & ROY" 0 <2A0E87> <2A0EFE> <2A0F8C> <section0>
+trainerbattle 06 "GABBY & TY~6" 0 <28B7B1> <28B8F6> <28B841> <section0>
 {
-LILA: Sigh\.

-Here I am in the sea, but who's with me?
-My little brother!

-Let's battle so I won't have to dwell
-on that!
+TY: Hey, lookie here!
+I remember you!

+I'll get this battle all on this
+here camera!
 }
 {
-LILA: ROY!
-It's your fault we lost!
-You're in for it later!
+TY: Yep, I got it all.
+That whole battle's on camera.
 }
 {
-LILA: You're planning to battle us?
-Not unless you have two POKéMON.
+TY: Do you only have the one POKéMON
+and that's it?

+If you had more POKéMON, it'd make for
+better footage, but\.
 }
 ```
 Notes: